YungShengLu/LASS/Get_Latest_PM2.5/README.md

-#Get Lateset PM2.5 data from influxDB and store it to CSV files,lass.csv and airbox.csv
+#Get Lateset PM2.5 data from influxDB and store it to CSV files,lass.csv and airbox.csv every 5 minutes